Can you remember the top 15 companies of 2000? How about 2010? Last year, even?

 You may have also seen Waymo (Google’s Self-Driving Car Project) and May Mobility’s Robo-shuttles in Michigan, Ohio, and Rhode Island making headlines.
-Tesla has made some of the biggest promises, with its driverless model allegedly only weeks from launch.
+Tesla has made some of the biggest promises, with its driverless model in development.
 Ford, General Motors and Uber are also working toward the takeover of AI-driven cars with Intel predicting that the driverless car market will be worth $800-billion by 2035.

 Whether we see these autonomous cars in the next year is questionable, but the fact that they will be here in the next decade is inevitable.

 How can you stay ahead?

 Embrace and expand on emerging technology.
 Who says that you can’t take part in the latest emerging technological trends?
 AI was not initially intended for driving people around town, but it certainly will make for a different – and safer – commute in the next 10 years.
 To stay ahead, consider how you might incorporate new technologies into your area of business and evolve them to do new things that they may never have been intended for in the first place.

 5 – Virtual gaming will become an Olympic sport by 2040